 - Inverse contracts use the trading currency itself for margin and settlement.

 |Margin Coin||Pricing Coin（USDT）||Trading Coin（BTC, etc.）|

 |Price Balance Mechanism||Funding Rate||Funding Rate|

-3. Set the margin mode and the leverage.
+4. Set margin mode and adjust leverage.

 (1) Cross Margin: All available balance in the Futures account can be used as a shared margin for all current positions.